-The following graph shows the 50 year budget for all capital works, which for this scheme are only renewals.
-It does not show flood improvement works which is expenditure funded by the district drainage rate.
+The following graph shows the 50 year budget for all capital works, including projects driven by growth and levels of service.
+It does not show flood improvement works which is expenditure funded by the district drainage rate, although there are no such projects for this scheme anyway.

-Figure 4: Annual Projected Capital works Expenditure - 50 years
+Figure 4: Projected Capital Works Expenditure

-Table 12 also shows all planned capital works over the next 50 years, including renewals, but not flood response works.
+Table 12 shows all planned capital works over the next 50 years, including renewals, but not flood response works.

 The level of confidence in the budget for the works (High / Medium / Low) is presented in the table.
 For a more complete discussion on the level of optimisation, refer to the introductory chapter of the AMP.
+The figures in the table are not adjusted for inflation.